Eximchain/abi2oas/README.md

 # abi2oas

+**WARNING: This library is a work in progress, not yet fully functional.**

-Ingests a smart contract's [ABI](https://solidity.readthedocs.io/en/develop/abi-spec.html) and autogenerates a JSON conforming to the [OpenAPI Spec](https://swagger.io/specification/), ready for [Swagger](https://swagger.io/) codegen.
+Ingests a smart contract's [ABI](https://solidity.readthedocs.io/en/develop/abi-spec.html) and autogenerates a JSON conforming to the [OpenAPI Spec](https://swagger.io/specification/), ready for [Swagger Codegen](https://swagger.io/swagger-codegen/).

 ## Usage
 ### CLI